jenniferbacon01/Bank-tech-test/README.md

 # Bank tech test

 ## Specification
 An irb application to record transactions and then print them on a statement.
+The application can
+- Receive Deposits
+- Take Withdrawals
--
+- Print a Statement
+I have structured the application into three classes with the following responsibilities:
+Bank: To receive and record transactions.
+Transaction: To receive a date and an amount on instantiation.
+To format this information into a string.
+Statement: To return the statement string including balances and titles.

 How to Install
 -----